Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 What are Miniature Border Collies?

-Miniature Border Collies are a smaller version of the medium-sized Border Collies.
+Miniature Border Collies are a smaller version of the medium-sized Border Collie.

-Just like their larger cousins, Miniature Border Collies are smart, have excellent herding abilities, and are energetic.
+Just like their larger cousins, Miniature Border Collies are smart, have excellent herding abilities and are full of energy.

-However, they are not yet considered a proper breed and are not recognized by any major kennel clubs.
+However, they are not yet considered to be a proper breed and are not recognized by any major kennel clubs.

 Miniature Border Collies look just like Border Collies except that they have shorter legs.